jzachacas/estimationgame/README.md

 ![screenshot](screenshot.png)

-It is implemented as a single page app with [Flask](https://flask.palletsprojects.com/en/1.1.x/) and [Vue.js](https://vuejs.org).
-Events are propagates to the clients by socket.io.
+The tool is implemented as a single page app with [Flask](https://flask.palletsprojects.com/en/1.1.x/) and [Vue.js](https://vuejs.org).
+Events are propagated to the clients by socket.io.

 **Disclaimer:**
 This software is meant to be run in a protected environment.
 Issues around authorization and authentication are not being addressed by this software itself.